MMMMMMorty/ingress-auditor/README.md

 For requirement 4,

-CRD ingresstlslog is generated, when the error is logged.
+The IngressTLSLog CRD is generated when an error is detected.
+Its purpose is to persist the error log.

 ## Development